 Then how come so many of those who rabbit on so vociferously about this right, bring back fish for the table that is often an inedible mush – a pale travesty of the genuine delight available by serving truly fresh fish?

-Every summer the following sad story will be repeated ad nausea - and nausea is the right word – around our coasts.
+Every summer the following sad story will be repeated ad nausea - and nausea is the right word – around New Zealand's coast and around the world.

 The crew sets out in the morning and over the next four or five hours catches a feed of fish.
 As they are caught, the fish are chucked into the fish bin where they flap and struggle as they slowly drown in the air.
 As more fish are caught they are thrown on top of the fish already dead and dying in the bin.